Authorized Representatives

 A CA authorized representative may be needed for any of the following reasons:

 The PI is required to be present at the CA interview when the CA authorized representative conducts the interview on behalf of the PI.
-For more information on CA EBT alternate card holders, see
+See Reasons to Assign a CA EBT Alternate Card Holder and CA EBT Alternate Card Holder Emergency Situations for more information on CA EBT alternate card holders.

 The PI and the authorized representative must be aware of their rights and responsibilities.
-(See
+See Authorized Representatives – Rights and Responsibilities for more information.

 CA Participant Payee (CA PI)

-The CA participant payee is the person who is requesting CA benefits for any of the following:
+The CA participant payee (CA PI) is the person who is requesting CA benefits for any of the following:

-The CA participant payee or CA PI completes the application and is present during the interview.
-The CA authorized representative may complete the application for the PI.
-However, the PI is required to be present during the interview.
-The CA participant payee should be properly related to the participants and be able to act responsibly.
+The CA PI completes the application and is present during the interview.
+The CA authorized representative may complete the application for the CA PI.
+However, the CA PI is required to be present during the interview.
+The CA PI should be properly related to the participants and be able to act responsibly.

-The CA participant payee may be either eligible or ineligible for the benefit month.
-The eligibility status of the CA participant payee has no bearing on the right to file an application or be a payee.
+The CA PI may be either eligible or ineligible for the benefit month.
+The eligibility status of the CA PI has no bearing on the right to file an application or be the CA PI.

 Reasons to Assign a CA EBT Alternate Card Holder

-DCS or Tribal Social Services may instruct FAA to name a CA EBT Alternate Card Holder other than the participant currently receiving the CA benefit.
-This may be due to either of the following:
+DCS or Tribal Social Services may instruct FAA to name a CA EBT alternate card holder other than the participant currently receiving the CA benefit.
+This may be due to any of the following:

 DCS or Tribal Social Services is responsible for monitoring the participant's case.

-When DCS anticipates that a CA EBT Alternate Card Holder is needed for more than two years, they take both of the following actions:
+When DCS anticipates that a CA EBT alternate card holder is needed for more than two years, they take all of the following actions:

 CA EBT Alternate Card Holder Emergency Situations